exasol/virtual-schema-common-document-files/doc/user_guide/howto_create_new_dialect.md

 Don't forget to test your dialect.
 Take a look at the tests in the BucketFS dialect as an example.
 The BucketFs dialect includes unit and integration tests.
-The integration tests use the [exasol-testconatiners](https://github.com/exasol/exasol-testcontainers/), which automatically start a docker version of the Exasol database for testing.
+The integration tests use the [exasol-testconatiners](https://github.com/exasol/exasol-testcontainers/).

 ## Support